AntoineGlacet/home-server/README.md

 - **media (media server)**
 To manage video media library (including downloads) and streaming it.
-This includes jackett, plex, radarr, sonarr and transmission.
+This includes prowlar, plex, radarr, sonarr, overseerr, transmission and nordlynx (VPN).
 Also includes Calibre for ebook server

 - **Tools**
 some supervision and file sharing tools.
-This includes adguard, heimdall, portainer and samba
+This includes adguard, heimdall, samba and wireguard

 Each stack has its own docker-compose.yml file with the configuration and a folder 'config' where each container store its persistent config infos.